 Spring Star Parties

-On March 20, with the North and South poles at equal distance from the sun, day and night will be the same length.
-In astronomy speak, that means it’s the vernal equinox, or the first day of spring.
+On March 20, the North and South poles reached equal distance from the sun.
+Day and night became the same length, marking the vernal equinox, the first day of spring.

 Jim Todd, OMSI director of Space Science Education, says vernal means “green” and equinox means “equal night.”
 But, simply put, it’s good news for sun seekers.
 “We will then be halfway toward summer with the winter days soon behind us,” he says.

 Todd coordinates OMSI Star Parties, where star lovers of all ages can view the night sky through telescopes and talk to astronomy experts.
-Star Parties will be held on Saturday, March 23, at Rooster Rock State Park (exit 25 off of I-84) and at L.L.
+Star Parties will be held at Rooster Rock State Park (exit 25 off of I-84) and at L.L.
 Stub Stewart State Park (about 30 miles northwest of downtown Portland).

-Save the date: Head to Central Oregon for the Prineville Reservoir Star Party in May, a free, family-friendly gathering with hikes, presentations and a guided tour of the night sky at one of Oregon’s best night sky locations.
-(OregonStateParks.org)
+Save the dates: Head to Central Oregon for the Prineville Reservoir Star Party on May 20, 2017 for a free, family-friendly gathering with hikes, presentations and a guided tour of the night sky at one of Oregon’s best night sky locations.
+This year’s feature Oregon Star Party takes place August 17-22, 2017, during the once-in-a-lifetime total solar eclipse in the path of totality.

 Is any of the information on this page incorrect?